tungnhs2014/Real-Time-System-Monitor/docs/02-solution/selected-solution.md

 - active BSP integration is implemented and now lives under `yocto/meta-rpi-ili9341-bsp/`
 - product-side Yocto layer exists as scaffold only
 - public docs are being normalized around design workflow
+- `SystemController` is still the primary runtime aggregation facade
+- page flow is still driven mainly from `app/qml/Main.qml`
+- `NavigationController` exists but is not yet the main navigation path

+## Transition State

+This brownfield effort is intentionally using a transition architecture rather than pretending the target state already exists.

+Transition rules:
+- preserve working runtime and BSP behavior while documentation is corrected
+- add `as-is` and migration artifacts before broad refactoring
+- keep the repo split between app, BSP, product layer, docs, and private AI rules stable
+- correct diagrams and architecture docs so they describe the current source honestly

 ## Target State
 - README is short and routes readers into `docs/`